GoatScript7/Smeltra/README.md

 Smeltra is written in **Rust**, using low-level memory reading/writing techniques to remain external.
 It does **not inject** any DLLs and interacts with `cs2.exe` and `client.dll` externally.

 More features are planned.
-Feedback and suggestions welcome via private messages.
+Feedback and suggestions welcome via the community links above.

----